spring-jdbc-crud/simplejdbcmapper/README.md

 A library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations and relationship queries by making them less verbose.
 Use it as needed and keep using JdbcTemplate/JdbcClient for other functionality.

-Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD.
+Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD and a fluent API to populate relationships from your custom queries.

 **New Feature Alert:** Relationships can be populated from custom queries. :sparkler: